-The Museum is now open!
+The Museum reopens on October 17!
 To visit the exhibition in person, reserve your tickets here.
 For those who aren't ready or able to visit The Museum yet, please peruse our virtual version of Predicting the Past: Zohar Studios, The Lost Years on this page.

 Photography emerged in the early nineteenth century, a discovery that predated electricity and would prove to be just as transformative.
 To have one’s photographic portrait taken was a precise, inconvenient, and specialized process involving the magic of chemistry and time—a process much removed from the highly accessible, instantaneous digital phenomenon we know today.
 Even as the medium continues to change, artists continue to illuminate and push its boundaries.